Jilow42/calculator/README.md

 # Calculator A React App
 This is an exercice that take place at My Digital School Paris and was given by CappyWeb teacher.

 I have use react app in order to start.
+I also use mathjs to handle mathemetics operations.

 Author : Florian Lina
 git : https://github.com/Jilow42/calculator